 Am I able to study my major at the Penn State Lehigh Valley Campus?

-At Penn State Lehigh Valley we offer multiple pathways for you to earn your Penn State degree -- you can choose from nine bachelor's degree programs, an associate degree program, multiple minors, and have access to the 275+ academic programs offered by Penn State.
+At Penn State Lehigh Valley we offer multiple pathways for you to earn your Penn State degree -- you can choose from ten bachelor's degree programs, an associate degree program, multiple minors, and have access to the 275+ academic programs offered by Penn State.
 Penn State Lehigh Valley provides a Penn State education in an intimate setting that integrates individualized teaching, research, and community outreach.

 What is the 2+2 program?